Conway Scenic Railroad: History

 The Conway Scenic Railroad was formed by Dwight Smith, who was an employee of the Boston and Maine Railroad in the late 1960s.
 After years of negotiations, Smith was able to convince his employer to sell a portion of the Conway Branch, which it planned to abandon, to him and two local businessmen in 1974, and the Conway Scenic Railroad began that year.
 In 1999, the original owners were bought out by husband and wife Russ and Dot Seybold and on January 30, 2018, the railroad was sold again to Profile Mountain Holdings Corp.

 Operations

 The railroad operates passenger trains out of its station in North Conway Village from April to December each year.

 Special freight operation

 On June 20, 2009, a 20-axle Schnabel car was brought down through Crawford Notch carrying a 227-ton transformer for Public Service of New Hampshire, an electrical utility company.
-The train was led by locomotives 573, 6505 and 6516.
+The train was led by locomotives No. 573, No. 6505 and No. 6516.
 It was the first scheduled freight train through Crawford Notch since September 3, 1983, and the first freight train of any kind since October 1984.
-The empty cars were shipped out nine days later, led by 6505 and 4266.
+The empty cars were shipped out nine days later, led by No. 6505 and No. 4266.
 This shipment completed the first and only revenue freight move for the Conway Scenic to date.

+Future

+In recent years, the Conway scenic has been looking to restore the rest of the Mountain Division, specifically the stretch in Maine that runs from Fryeburg to Portland.
+The primary goal is to establish a new freight service to serve local businesses, though tourist operations are a secondary possibility.